NYPL/pic-data/README.md

 ## License

 - **Code:** see [LICENSE](LICENSE).
-- **Data:** to the extent that NYPL has a copyright interest in the [PIC-DATA](csv/), a [Creative Commons CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/deed.en) will apply.
-Though not required, if you want to credit us as the source, please use the following statement, "From The New York Public Library."
-Doing so helps us track how data is used and helps justify freely releasing even more content in the future.
+- **Data:** to the extent that NYPL has a copyright interest in [the data](csv/), a [Creative Commons CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/deed.en) will apply.
+Though not required, if you want to credit us as the source, please use the following statement, “From The New York Public Library.”
+Doing so helps us track how the data is used and helps justify freely releasing even more content in the future.